nafanproject/prototype/README.md

 # prototype
 NAFAN Prototype Project

+Database Preparation:
+To populate users, there needs to be one user in the NAFAN_nafanuser table with the user_type set to nafan_admin.
+Thereafter, that user can set up everything within the application.
+One change that has to happen is that the passwords in the database are not encrypted as yet.
+Obviously this needs to change for any sort of production environment.

 Inline Styling:
 Yes, I know what a css file is and would have been happy to use it rather than put the styling in each page.
 Spent a day trying to get it work properly in the deployment server without success and decided it wasn't worht pursuing for a prototype.
 Feel free and superior doing it correctly.